-IFRS 17 is effective for annual reporting periods beginning on or after 1 January 2023, with comparative figures required.
+IFRS 17 is effective for annual reporting periods beginning on or after 1 January 2021, with comparative figures required.
 Early application is permitted, provided the entity also applies IFRS 9 and IFRS 15 on or before the date it first applies IFRS 17.
 Retrospective application is required.
 However, if full retrospective application for a group of insurance contracts is impracticable, then the entity is required to choose either a modified retrospective approach or a fair value approach.
-The Company plans to adopt the new standard on the required effective date together with IFRS 9.
+The Company plans to adopt the new standard on the required effective date together with IFRS 9 (see above).
+According to the mentioned approach the Company is using IAS 39 instead IFRS 9 for the periods beginning before 1 January 2023.

-The Standard is effective from 01 January 2018.
 An optional temporary exemption from applying IFRS 9 for entities whose predominant activity is issuing contracts within the scope of IFRS 4; this is the so-called deferral approach.
-The application of both approaches is optional and an entity is permitted to stop applying them before the new insurance contracts standard is applied.
-Under the amendments that make up the deferral approach, an entity applies IAS 39 rather than IFRS 9 for annual reporting periods beginning before 1 January 2023.
-The Company is currently assessing the possible impact of IFRS 9 on its financial statements
+The application of both approaches is optional, and an entity is permitted to stop applying them before the new insurance contracts standard is applied.
+Under the amendments that make up the deferral approach, an entity applies IAS 39 rather than IFRS 9 for annual reporting periods beginning before 1st January 2023.